brownplt/scope-graph/scope-inference/README.md

   Run `cargo run src/examples/multi_arm_let.scope`.
 - Section 5.2: the example of constraint generation given at the end of this section is tested in `constraint_generation()` in `src/test.rs`.
+(This test is run when invoking `cargo test`.)
-- Section 6: the wallclock runtime is measured when running `cargo run tests`.
+- Section 6: the wallclock runtime is measured when running `cargo run timing_test`.
+- Section 6.1: this `for` sugar is from the Pyret language.
+  Run `cargo run src/examples/pyret.scope`.
-- Section 6.1-6.3: these sugars are part of the Pyret and R5RS language test cases.
+- Section 6.2: all of these sugars are from Haskell list comprehensions.
+  Run `cargo run src/examples/list_comprehension.scope`.
+- Section 6.3: this `named-let` sugar is from R5RS scheme.
-  Run `cargo run src/examples/r5rs.scope` and `cargo run src/examples/pyret.scope`.
+  Run `cargo run src/examples/r5rs.scope`
+  What the paper calls `Let` and `Bind` is called `NamedLet` and `NamedLetBind` in the ouput.
 - Section 6.4: you can see scope inference fail on the `do` sugar by running `cargo run src/examples/do.scope`.